12 Trekking Places In Nashik

 9. Mora Fort

 Mora Fort, Nashik, is a lesser-known fort surrounded by the Sahyadri ranges.
 It offers historical significance, panoramic views, and a peaceful trek.
+Its natural beauty of waterfalls, forests, and rocky steps attracts the viewers.

 Mora fort